Satyamkumarnavneet/GCRF-Student-Progress-Checker/README.md

 # GCRF Student Progress Checker
-This Application automates the Manual GCR facilitator daily student report generation.
-This application was developed based on data received from the 2022 daily student report sent from Google Cloud.
-Hence this is best compatible with the 2022 GCRF daily student report.
+The GCRF Student Progress Checker is a web application that automates the process of generating daily student reports for GCR facilitators.
+It is designed to work with data received from the 2022 daily student report sent from Google Cloud, making it most compatible with the 2022 GCRF daily student report format.
+This application eliminates the need for manual report generation and saves time and resources.
+It allows GCR facilitators to easily track and monitor student progress, making it an efficient tool for managing student performance.

 See the application here: https://gcrf-chandigarhuniversity-2022.web.app/